graphql-java/graphql-java/docs/batching.rst

 .. code-block:: java

-        //
-        // a batch loader function that will be called with N or more keys for batch loading
+        // a batch loader function that will be called with N or more keys for batch loading BatchLoader<String, Object> characterBatchLoader = new BatchLoader<String, Object>() {
-        // This can be a singleton object since its stateless
-        //
-        BatchLoader<String, Object> characterBatchLoader = new BatchLoader<String, Object>() {
             @Override
             public CompletionStage<List<Object>> load(List<String> keys) {